Roger N. Beachy: Academic career

 In 1978, Beachy was hired as an assistant professor in the Biology Department of Washington University in St. Louis.
 He remained at Washington University, being promoted to associate and then full professor and becoming the head of the Center for Plant Science and Biotechnology, until 1991.
 From 1991 to 1998, he was the head of the Plant Biology division of Scripps Research Institute.
 In 1999, he was recruited to be the inaugural president of the Donald Danforth Plant Science Center in St. Louis, MO as well as resuming his appointment with Washington University.
 He left the Danforth Center in 2009 when he was appointed as the director of the National Institute of Food and Agriculture by President Obama, a role he served in until 2011.
 He also served on the Life Sciences jury for the Infosys Prize in 2009.
 From 2014-2020, he was a member of the National Science Board.

 Research

-Beachy is an expert in plant virology and biotechnology of plants.
-He established principles for the genetic engineering of plants, that make them resistant to viral diseases.
+Beachy is a plant virologist whose research focused on molecular mechanisms of plant–virus interactions and the development of virus-resistant crops through genetic engineering.
+His work helped establish pathogen-derived resistance as a general strategy for protecting plants from viral disease.

 His research at Washington University in St. Louis, in collaboration with Monsanto Company, led to the development of the world’s first genetically modified food crop, a variety of tomato that was modified for resistance to virus disease.
-He demonstrated pathogen-derived resistance in plants and produced the first disease-resistant transgenic plant.
-He also showed that by transferring and expressing the coat protein gene of a virus in plants (coat protein-mediated resistance - CP-MR), these transgenic plants become resistant to viral infection.
-His discovery of the CP-MR led to the development of virus-resistant varieties of potato, tomato, pepper, cucumber, squash, sugar beets, papaya and plum.
+His research demonstrated resistance to viral infection could be achieved by expressing viral coat protein genes in transgenic plants, a phenomenon later termed coat protein–mediated resistance.
+This approach provided a molecular basis for engineering virus resistance and was subsequently applied to multiple crop species, including tomato, potato, pepper, papaya, and squash, contributing to the broader adoption of virus-resistant transgenic plants.